aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/ticklabelitem/_index.md

 ### height {#height--}

 Readonly.
-Height of Ticklabel item in ratio of chart height.
+Height of Ticklabel item as a ratio of chart height.

 ```javascript
 height : number;